Focus Regional Plan

 As the nation rises from an economic crisis, we need to optimize the opportunity to strengthen existing businesses and attract new ones.
 From our farming communities through our urban centers and out to the sea, the Lower Cape Fear community spans the breadth of economic and social levels.
 We are farmers, property renters, executives, and fishermen.
 And we are all consumers.
 By addressing the variety of our economic challenges as a group FOCUS can uncover quicker, more comprehensive solutions.

 There are many opportunities to address our stability.
-We need to make the right choices as the country as a whole recovers from a tough economic time.
+We need to make the right choices as the country as a whole recover from a tough economic time.
 Our region’s business has been bolstered over the years because of the investment of international companies like PPD and GE, and the increased presence of the film industry in our region.
 We are also home to a successful University and Community Colleges.
 Our cities are recognized as being some of the best for small business development.
-We need to nurture those who hang a shingle in our region, and showcase their accolades to attract more business.
+We need to nurture those who hang a shingle in our region and showcase their accolades to attract more business.
 We will invest in programs to support our agriculture and fishing industries also protect our environment in the process.
 And ensuring consistent tourism is a must.
 Together we can make great strides to use the opportunity of an economic upturn to our full advantage.

 Environment

-We must raise awareness and appreciation of our surroundings in order to sustain our unique breadth of landscape, from wetlands to farmlands and the cities in between.Our region is unique.
+We must raise awareness and appreciation of our surroundings in order to sustain our unique breadth of landscape, from wetlands to farmlands and the cities in between.
+Our region is unique.
 Freshwater rivers and lakes, the Atlantic, and brackish in between serve so many purposes: recreation and tourism.
 Fishing.
 Transportation.
 We benefit from both the function and the beauty of our coastal Carolinian environment.
 Beyond commerce, our environment protects the nature of our landscape—it aids in water purification, flood control and shoreline stability.

 The threat of sea rise and erosion changes our landscape, even from one season to the next.
 Our wetlands are most vulnerable to this type of erosion.
 FOCUS will champion programs that set standards for and assist businesses that plan to invest in our community, ensuring the economic opportunity pays no threat to our wildlife and air quality.
 And in growing our housing market we must guide the direction of sprawl to best serve long-term preservation of the land, sea and air we hold dear.
 Not only do we live off our land in terms of crops, livestock and fishing, but the quality of life we enjoy as a result of its diversity.
 To sustain it we need to muster enthusiasm as a people, using our influence to participate in its perseverance.